-Top Five Reasons for Hiring a Certified Divorce Financial Analyst® During the Divorce Process
+Top Five Reasons for Hiring a Certified Divorce Financial Analyst® in Austin, TX During the Divorce Process

-1) Financial analysis conducted early in the divorce process can save time.
+1) Financial analysis conducted early in the divorce process in Austin, TX can save time.

 The average length of the U.S. divorce process is one year.
 In the beginning stages of the process, both parties spend a great deal of time trying to get a clear understanding of the financial aspects and terminology of the separation.
 A Certified Divorce Financial Analyst® (CDFA®) professional can explain all financial aspects of the pending decisions and help to empower their client to make educated decisions throughout the proceedings.

-2) A CDFA can help their client save money during the divorce process.
+2) A CDFA can help their client save money during the divorce process in Austin, TX.

 By using a CDFA professional, you can have a clearer view of your financial future.
 Only then can you approach a legal settlement that fully addresses your financial needs and capabilities.
 A legal settlement that floats back and forth between attorneys, without the client having a clear understanding of all financial ramifications, can be detrimental, time consuming and expensive.
 CDFA professional’s can educate their clients by providing a thorough knowledge and understanding of the often-complicated financial decisions.